1951 Pacific typhoon season: Typhoon Hope

-Typhoon Iris
+Super Typhoon Iris

 In late April, a well-developed tropical wave began developing east of Chuuk Lagoon.
 Tracking westward, the easterly wave was analyzed to have organized into a tropical depression by 0000 UTC on April 29.
 Twelve hours later, Iris was estimated to have strengthened into a tropical storm.
 At roughly the same time, a vessel in the vicinity of the storm reported winds in excess of 65 km/h, prompting the Guam Fleet Weather Center to initiate reconnaissance flights into the cyclone.
 Midday on April 30, Iris intensified into the equivalent of a modern-day typhoon as it moved in a slightly oscillatory path towards the Philippines.
 After a slight fluctuation in intensity during the overnight hours of May 1, Iris rapidly intensified to reach its peak intensity with a minimum pressure of 909 mbar and maximum sustained winds of 280 km/h early on May 4, making it the equivalent of a Category 5 super typhoon; at the time this was the first confirmed instance of a typhoon reaching such intensities.
 Afterwards, Iris weakened slightly before making landfall on South Luzon around 1800 UTC the following day.

 After passing and weakening through the Philippines, Iris emerged into the South China Sea on May 6 as a tropical storm.
 At the same time, it began to recurve towards the northeast.
 On May 9, Iris reached a secondary peak intensity south of the Ryukyu Islands with winds of 160 km/h, before subsequently weakening.
 Afterwards, the tropical cyclone underwent extratropical transition, though the timing of such an event is disputed between the JMA and the CMA, with the former indicating that such a transition occurred on May 11, and the latter indicating a transition on May 14.
 Nonetheless, Iris made an anticyclonic loop beginning on May 11, before accelerating northeastward and dissipating entirely on May 15.
 Upon its dissipation, Iris set Guam Fleet Weather Center records for number of tropical cyclone bulletins issued, at 50, and number of reconnaissance fixes, at 54.
 At its landfall in the Philippines, the typhoon caused nine fatalities and injured an additional 39 people.
 Rainfall peaked at 484.4 mm in Gandara, Samar, with observed winds peaking at 155 km/h in nearby Catbalogan.
 Damage to highways, bridges, and crops was estimated at ₱19.2 million (US$9.5 million).